TheCrazyT/SiliconAnalyser/README.md

 # Information

+## Side note
+Bad project name decisions might lead people to this project.

+Maybe you are looking for [SiliconAnalysis](https://github.com/SiliconAnalysis/) instead?

+I'm sorry for that but I can't figure out any new project name (yet).

+## Acceleration

-Code will use your graphic card for acceleration.
+The code will use your graphic card for acceleration.
 (but only if correct pytorch is installed, see "Additional info" below)

 Frameworks/Libraries used: